 Every little town in Japan has its own specialty food.
 (If you watch TV, you will see that on display on food shows.)
 Ask for the “senmon” of that town.

 Organizing your travel by key destination temple/shrine + desired food is really not a bad way to explore different areas.

-Hokkaido ❤ the island up north
+Hokkaido, the island up north

-It’s a giant city, where every big train station stop (on the train line that circles the city) is like its own Times Square, with its own character.
+Giant city, where every big train station stop (on the train line that circles the city) is like its own Times Square, with its own character.
 Almost every single train stop will have its own distinct neighborhood (well, a good # are commercial & electronic, with very similar array of major stores).